Annie Mottram Craig Batten

-Annie Mottram Craig Batten (Mottram; after first marriage, Craig; after second marriage, Batten; 1883-1964) was a Canadian singer, vocal instructor, and composer, active primarily in California.
+Annie Mottram Craig Batten (Mottram; after first marriage, Craig; after second marriage, Batten; 1883–1964) was a Canadian singer, vocal instructor, and composer, active primarily in California.
 Trained in Ontario, she taught and performed in Canada before settling in Los Angeles, where she became widely known for her work as a church soloist, concert performer, and teacher.
 Batten held vocal and choral positions at several churches in Southern California, and she taught voice at institutions including the University of Southern California and the State Teachers’ College in Santa Barbara.
-Her career extended across the Pacific Coast through concert appearances, as well as wartime performances for the Red Cross during World War I. Later in life, she continued her teaching career after relocating to Vermont.
+Her career extended across the Pacific Coast through concert appearances and performances for the Red Cross during World War I, while her teaching career occurred in California and Vermont.

 Early life and education

 Annie Harper Mottram was born in Canada.
 She was the eldest daughter of John H. H. and Mary Mottram.

 She received her musical education at and graduated from the Toronto College of Music, while the F. H. Torrington was director.
-She studied under the tuition of Dr. Albert Ham, FRCO, London, Canada and, in harmony, counterpoint and theory, under Humfrey Anger, FRCO, Oxen.
+She studied under the tuition of Dr. Albert Ham, FRCO, London, Canada and, in harmony, counterpoint and theory, under Humfrey Anger, FRCO, Oxon.
 She also studied with Arthur J. Hubbard (d.
 1929) of Boston and William Yeatman Griffith (1874–1939) of New York City.
 Her studies included French, Italian and German.